best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * Integration testing - assuring that multiple units interact with each other as expected
 * End-to-end or system testing - verifying that a complete system meets its requirements

+Time taken to develop and run individual tests roughly increases down this list.

 [Acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) is often considered as additional level, but is not covered here.

 The following sections will climb through these layers of testing.